geekkun/geekkun/README.md

 #### I'm a Full Stack Developer

-Right now, I work as a senior risk developer at robo.finance, and I'm based in Moscow.
+I work as a senior risk developer at robo.finance, and I'm based in Moscow.
 I'm developing microservices for anti-fraud and risk systems.
 I often use Python 3, PostgreSQL, Docker, Flask, Django and other little things.
 I usually create services with REST API and other exciting technologies, time to time asyncio or multiprocessing come in handy.
 <h3>I code with</h3>
 <p float="left">
     <img src="https://raw.githubusercontent.com/geekkun/geekkun/main/icons/python/python-original.svg" width="40px">&nbsp;